Konogan An Habask

 Key tracks

-Konogan An Habask's evocative compositions are a staple on specialty radio programming, featured regularly on Celtic music streams, European world music stations, and dedicated folk radio broadcasts.
-His music provides an authentic yet accessible gateway into the sounds of Brittany for curious audiences worldwide.
+Konogan An Habask's music is a staple on specialty radio programming, featured on dedicated Celtic music streams, European world music stations, and online folk radio platforms.
+His recordings provide essential content for shows focused on acoustic mastery and cultural heritage.